The Biggest Loser season 15: Week 5: "The Cook-Off"

 The teams took part of the cooking challenge, where each had to prepare a nutritious meal to serve.
 The blue team won their fourth consecutive challenge; it was noted that part of their victory was because they convinced one of the kids, Bingo, to eat the vegetables (which he initially disliked) of their meal.

 Tanya's sickness caused her to withdraw from the workout with her team, but she eventually recovered enough to workout on her own to catch up.

 Moments before this week's weight-in, Alison Sweeney explained that there was a rules violation: Jillian Michaels gave her team caffeine supplements without the doctor's permission.
-Because of this, everything was reset—including the last weight-in—and her team received a four-pound disadvantage—one for each remaining member; therefore, the overall total weight loss doubled from both weeks.
+Because of this, everything was reset—including the last weight-in—and her team received a four-pound disadvantage—one for each remaining member.
 Also, the blue team regained their immunity that they won the previous week, and the eliminated player from last week, Ruben, would return to the ranch.
-This led to fans wondering why the show never checked back in on Ruben's progress at home since his initial axe.
+Alison also revealed that it had been 2 weeks since the previous weigh-in, so everyone pulled double digits.

-Once again, every member of the blue team lost weight—87 pounds, reclaiming their immunity.
-The white team lost their third weigh-in, having lost 48 pounds (originally 52, albeit due to their disadvantage), opposite of the red team's total of 58 pounds.
+Once again, every member of the blue team lost weight—87 pounds (5.70%), reclaiming their immunity.
+The white team lost their third weigh-in, having lost 48 pounds (4.73%) (originally 52-4.37%, albeit due to their disadvantage), opposite of the red team's total of 58 pounds (5.59%).
+Rachel was the Biggest Loser of the week for the second week in a row, losing 18 pounds, 5.08% of her weight and dropping below 200 pounds.
 Craig (the recipient of Jillian's trainer save), although he pulled an impressive number, had the lowest combined percentage of the two-week weight loss, resulting in his elimination.